how to paint watercolor: it's fun and easy!

 Use a damp brush to soften the bottom edge of the body highlight.

 Paint the bottom fin over the dry background.
 The background color can be seen through the transparent fin.
-That's how we paint watercolor, one step at a time.
+That's painting watercolor, one step at a time.

 Put some color of the water on the dorsal fin and the tail because they are somewhat transparent and the water would show thru.
-Indicate the back edge of the tail.
+Indicate the back edge of the tail with a dark color.

 Watercolor paper is normally stretched before using it.
 You wet the paper and tape the edges down on a board to hold it straight while it dries.
 Then when you put water and paint on it will not warp or buckle.